Got dental insurance? Cosmetic dentistry at an all time high

 Sixty-seven percent of Angie's List members polled say they've spent $1,000 or more on cosmetic dentistry.
 Although nearly 54 percent of Americans have dental insurance, according to Rene Chapin, spokeswoman for the National Association of Dental Plans, cosmetic work such as porcelain veneers, bonding and porcelain crowns, typically isn't covered.

-The only time dental insurers - like Delta Dental, the largest - may cover a percentage of these procedures is when they're done to restore tooth structure or if they're necessary to improve a patient's oral health.
-Usually, major cosmetic dental work is covered at 50 percent.
+The only time cosmetic dentistry insurance coverage applies is when the dental procedure restores tooth structure or improves a patient's oral health.
+Then, major cosmetic dental work is usually covered at 50 percent.

-Dr. Lawrence Addleson in San Diego says a porcelain veneer can range from $1,200 to more than $3,000 depending on the job's complexity and the dentist's experience.
+Dr. Lawrence Addleson in San Diego says a porcelain veneer can cost as much as $3,000 depending on the job's complexity and the dentist's experience.
 "Someone who is damned good and in demand is going to charge more than a kid just starting out," he says.

 Know your options

 Dentist Dr. Michael Moats of Buffalo Grove, Ill., says to ask your dentist about less expensive options.
 While a porcelain veneer may be best, for example, he says he can save patients money and achieve acceptable results with bonding or tooth whitening.

 Member Carl Vonderau of San Diego sees highly rated Dr. Lawrence Addleson for all his dental needs, from porcelain inlays to regular cleaning, and puts it simply: "It's nice to have teeth that look good."